- 1 How We Picked the Best Stores for the Best Experience

 Award: Best Selection and Shipping Policy

 Bottom Line: Amazon offers exceptional customer service – including pre-sale live phone support – and a great 30 day return policy.
 Moreover, all televisions sold by Amazon ship for FREE, and some of their TVs are sold with “enhanced delivery” (effectively white glove delivery) – just look for the scheduling tool upon checkout.
+Amazon’s wide variety of options is sure to have a TV, no matter what screen size you need.
 Enhanced Delivery means you can not only schedule your delivery time, but two representatives will arrive with your TV, unpack it, attach it to a stand and even plug it in to make sure everything is in working order.
 Pro Tip: If you do decide to return the television, be it a 4k or 1080 full HD model, make sure that you note it was defective or that something was wrong with it so you don’t have to cover the return shipping cost.

 Return Policy: 30 days and variable cost unless it’s Amazon’s error (hint, hint).